-Author(s): Joo Y, Cruickshanks KJ,Klein BEK,Klein R, Hong O, Wallhagen M. The Contribution of Ototoxic Medications to Hearing Loss among Older Adults.
+Author(s): Joo Y, Cruickshanks KJ,Klein BEK,Klein R, Hong O, Wallhagen MI.
+The Contribution of Ototoxic Medications to Hearing Loss Among Older Adults.
 J Gerontol A Biol Sci Med Sci.
-2019 Jul 8. pii: glz166. doi: 10.1093/gerona/glz166.
-[Epub ahead of print]
+2020 Feb 14;75(3):561-566. doi: 10.1093/gerona/glz166.

 BACKGROUND Ototoxicity may interact with the effects of aging, leading to a more severe hearing loss than that associated with age alone.
-The purpose of this study is to explore the associations between ototoxic medication use and the incidence and progression of hearing loss in older adults with a population-based longitudinal study.
+The purpose of this study was to explore the associations between ototoxic medication use and the incidence and progression of hearing loss in older adults with a population-based longitudinal study.

-RESULTS Number of ototoxic medications was associated with the risk of developing hearing loss during the 10-year follow-up period (Hazard Ratio (HR) = 1.15, 95% confidence interval (CI) 1.06, 1.25) after adjusting for age, sex, smoking, and body mass index.
-Loop diuretics (HR = 1.40, 95% CI 1.05, 1.87) were associated with the 10-year incidence of hearing loss.
-NSAIDs (HR = 1.45, 95% CI 1.22, 1.72) and loop diuretics (HR = 1.33 95% CI 1.08, 1.63) were associated with risk of progressive hearing loss over 10 years.
+RESULTS Number of ototoxic medications was associated with the risk of developing hearing loss during the 10-year follow-up period (hazard ratio [HR] = 1.15, 95% confidence interval [CI] = 1.06, 1.25) after adjusting for age, sex, smoking, and body mass index.
+Loop diuretics (HR = 1.40, 95% CI = 1.05, 1.87) were associated with the 10-year incidence of hearing loss.
+Nonsteroidal anti-inflammatory drugs (HR = 1.45, 95% CI = 1.22, 1.72) and loop diuretics (HR = 1.33 95% CI = 1.08, 1.63) were associated with risk of progressive hearing loss over 10 years.

 CONCLUSION These ototoxic medications are commonly used in older adults and should be considered as potentially modifiable contributors to the incidence and severity of age-related hearing loss.